viditsirohi/chatbot-fastapi/README.md

+# TODO

+- [x] when logging chat, messages get repeated.
+On every user response, all messages are added in the log again
+- [ ] fix tool calls.
+Tool names are mismatched and some props are missing on tool calls.
+Make sure to understand how tool call node is working and then see all the available tools and their props and fix the tool calls.

 # InSee Agent

 A production-ready FastAPI template for building AI agent applications with LangGraph integration.
 This template provides a robust foundation for building scalable, secure, and maintainable AI agent services.